Administrative & Academic Leadership

 Katia González, Ed.D.

-Dr. González is Associate Provost for Academic Affairs and Professor of Education.
+Dr. González is associate provost and professor of education.
 Dr. González’s role in the provost’s office is to lead various efforts related to policy and procedures impacting academic affairs, work closely with deans and division chairs/program directors to support faculty development and programmatic decision-making, and oversee several special programs, committees, and accreditation needs.
 Dr. González holds an Ed.D. from Teachers College, Columbia University and serves as an Accreditation Commissioner for the Association for Advancing Quality in Educator Preparation (AAQEP) co-chairing AAQEP’s standards renewal process.
 Her research interests include the role of intercultural communication and culturally responsive practices for effective higher education, schools, and community partnerships.
 Dr. González received Wagner’s Diversity and International Action Council award for diversity and inclusion efforts and, as a member of Wagner’s Education Department, a Civic Engagement Recognition Leadership and Service to the Community award.

 Sarah Donovan, Ph.D.